Virginia Commonwealth University: Organization

 The Virginia Commonwealth University entity is structured as two organizations, the university and the Virginia Commonwealth University Health System.
 The president is VCU's Chief Executive Officer, and the school is organized into twenty divisions.

 There are sixteen members of the board of visitors.
 The governor of Virginia can select board members.
 There are six non-voting members who are students and faculty.
 The VCU Health System has a separate board of directors composed of many local and national healthcare leaders.

-There are 3,300 staff and 2,000 professors, lecturers and instructors.
-VCU has an endowment of $2.72 billion, which is the second largest endowment for a public school in Virginia.
+There are more than 27,000 employees at VCU and VCU Health, including 12,280 university employees and 2,464 full-time faculty.
+VCU has an endowment of $3.23 billion, which is the second largest endowment for a public school in Virginia.
 Funding is received from the state and federal governments and private donations.
-There was more the $400 million in sponsored research in 2022 with many gifts being the largest in the university's history.
+In 2025, VCU reached a record $560 million in sponsored research funding, and VCU and its health system received $257 million in donations in 2025 from more than 22,000 donors, its second-largest fundraising total and a $100 million increase from 2021 totals.

 VCU received a $104 million gift, the largest in university history, to support a new Stravitz-Sanyal Institute for Liver Disease and Metabolic Health.
 Local businesses including all Fortune 500 companies in Richmond make regular contributions to VCU such as endowed chairs, like the Philip Morris Chair, and donations for facilities.
 Altria, the largest tobacco company in the United States, has made frequent donations throughout VCU's history.
 In 2022, the Commonwealth of Virginia awarded VCU most of the funding for a $253 million arts and innovation building.
 In 2023, CoStar Group donated $18 million for an arts and innovation room at VCU's new consolidated arts building.